Help shape the Helensburgh Town Centre Plan

 To address the issue of parking in WalkerSt why not set back the western kerb back approximately 1 metre to allow 45 degree angle parking .
 This should have minimal impact on the root system of the existing trees while allowing more spaces and easier parking.
 NF1 Member

-warwicke asked almost 4 years ago
+warwicke asked over 4 years ago

 To provide angled parking, the length of the parking must be at least 6m.
 In order to achieve this length an additional 2m excavation would be required to provide a setback for the overhang of a car and enough room to construct the kerb.
 In total the kerb would need to move west by approximately 3.5m.
 This would have an adverse impact on the existing trees.
 The proposed arrangement allows for the trees to be retained and an accessible pathway the entire length of western kerb with no net loss of parking.